2024 AFS International Fisheries Section Fellow Award

 - Proposed travel budget (i.e. airfare, ground transportation); please specify availability of supporting funds from other sources if budget exceeds the travel allowance.
 Please note that conference registration, per diem, and housing will be covered and need not be included in your budget.

-The IFS and Education Section of the American Fisheries Society provide up to $2100 in travel funding (airfare and ground travel) for the chosen IFS Fellow to attend the FSBI Annual Symposium in the United Kingdom.
+The IFS and Education Section of the American Fisheries Society provide up to $2100 in travel funding (airfare and ground travel) for the chosen IFS Fellow to attend the FSBI Annual Symposium in Spain.
 The FSBI provides funding for the costs of registration, hotel, and per diem during the FSBI Annual Symposium.
-Given the current travel restrictions and the online nature of the 2021 FSBI Annual Symposium, the recipient of the award will be able to participate virtually in 2021 and may be able to use

 Similarly, the FSBI selects a student or young professional member to attend and present at the American Fisheries Society Annual Meeting in the United States.
 Local hosting of each exchange scholar is carried out by the hosting society, ensuring that attendees have the greatest exposure to the membership and meeting possible.